faerber-lab/AttributeCiteQuote/README.md

-# Attribution, Citation, and Quotation?
-A Survey of Evidence-based Text Generation with Large Language Models
+# Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models

 This repository contains the annotated data for our survey of evidence-based text-generation with LLMs.